PoinT GOResearch

 Tendon Stiffness and Power Development: Research Review

 Tendon stiffness is one of the most underappreciated determinants of athletic power.
-Stiffer tendons transmit force faster, increasing rate of force development (RFD) and reactive strength.
-This research review summarizes the past decade's key findings on tendon stiffness, training methods, and measurement, with practical applications for VBT-informed programming.
+Stiffer tendons transmit force faster, increasing rate of force development (RFD) and reactive strength — the qualities that separate good athletes from great ones in any sport requiring explosive movement.
+Despite decades of research confirming its importance, tendon adaptation is rarely programmed with the same intentionality as muscle hypertrophy or cardiovascular fitness.
+This review synthesizes the past decade's key findings on tendon stiffness mechanisms, training methods, and field measurement, providing practical applications for VBT-informed programming at every level of athlete development.

 Tendon Stiffness Foundation

-• Force transmission speed: Stiffer tendons transmit muscle force to bone 30-50% faster
+• Force transmission speed: Stiffer tendons transmit muscle-generated force to bone 30–50% faster, accelerating the early rise of the force-time curve.

 Training Methods Comparison